rideau-info.com

 Sources:

-The best sequential detailing of the “money story” can be found in Robert Passfield’s “Building the Rideau Canal, A Pictorial History.” (or much more extensively in his "Engineering the Defence of the Canadas; Lt.
-Col. John By and the Rideau Canal").
-For information about John By himself, Mark Andrew’s “For King and Country, Lieutenant Colonel John By, R.E., Indefatigable Civil-Military Engineer” is a detailed biography of John By.
-Robert Legget also provides much information about John By, both in his book "Rideau Waterway," and in his Historical Society of Ottawa publication, "John By; Builder of the Rideau Canal, Founder of Ottawa."
+The best sequential detailing of the “money story” (costs of the Rideau Canal) can be found in Robert Passfield’s “Building the Rideau Canal, A Pictorial History” (or much more extensively in his “Engineering the Defence of the Canadas; Lt.
+Col. John By and the Rideau Canal”).
+For information about John By himself, Mark Andrews’ “For King and Country, Lieutenant Colonel John By, R.E., Indefatigable Civil-Military Engineer” is a detailed biography of John By.
+Robert Legget also provides much information about John By, both in his book “Rideau Waterway,” and in his Historical Society of Ottawa publication, “John By; Builder of the Rideau Canal, Founder of Ottawa.”

 Andrews, Mark, For King and Country, Lieutenant Colonel John By, R.E., Indefatigable Civil-Military Engineer, Heritage Merrickville Foundation, Merrickville, 1998.